nv-legate/legate.core/BUILD.md

 [system-level packages](https://developer.nvidia.com/cuda-downloads).

-Independent of the system-level CUDA installation, conda will need to install an environment-local copy of the CUDA toolkit (which is what the `--ctk` option controls).
+Independent of the system-level CUDA installation, conda will need to install an environment-local copy of the CUDA toolkit (which is what the `--ctk` flag controls).
 To avoid versioning conflicts it is safest to match the version of CUDA installed system-wide on your machine